 Business of regenerative medicine III: an expert panel discussion

-Join our experts on Thursday 5 September 2019, 07:00 [PDT] 10:00 [EDT] 15:00 [BST], to discuss real-world evidence and accelerating approval, obstacles and aids to translation, and looking into the future of manufacturing and quality control.
+Webinar now available on demand.
+Join our panelists to discuss real-world evidence and accelerating approval, obstacles and aids to translation, and looking into the future of manufacturing and quality control.

 Topics discussed include:

 - How will the FDA’s increased support of real-world evidence affect the regulation and approval of regenerative medicines?

 - What are the obstacles of translating a gene therapy from academia to clinic?